 - CONFIRMATION # (this is located at the top of the confirmation email)

-Admin check-in places the power of attendee check-in into the hands of your on-site volunteers and event staff.
-However, this does require that event staff have an admin login and we'll get into that shortly.
+Admin check-in places the power of attendee check-in into the hands of your on-site event staff.

 QR CODE SCAN